silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 <% end_if %>
 ```

-A conditional can also check for a value other than falsy.
+A conditional can also use comparisons.

 ```ss
 <% if $MyDinner == "kipper" %>